yoshimon/symbolic/doc/sphinx/source/symbolic_language/templates.rst

 Problem
 ---------------------
-The symbolic language is strongly typed and therefore requires types to be explicitly stated when referenced, e.g. in function signatures.
-This can lead to duplicate code and hence redundancy in the code.
+The symbolic language is statically typed and requires types to be explicitly stated when referenced, e.g. in function signatures.
+This can lead to duplicate code and hence redundancy.
 The following example illustrates the problem:

 .. code-block:: cpp